top of page

 Neeraja Poddar

 Neeraja Poddar is The Ira Brind and Stacey Spector Associate Curator of South Asian Art at Philadelphia Museum of Art, and a Research Fellow of the Oxford Centre for Hindu Studies.
-She received her Ph.D. in Art History and Archaeology from Columbia University.
-Her area of expertise is early modern Indian painting, with research interests in historiography, materiality of books, relationships between text and image, and the translation and circulation of narrative.
-She also studies the painting traditions of Nepal.
+She received her Ph.D. in Art History and Archaeology from Columbia University and was

 IMG-20190723-WA0008.jpeg

-Role in the Project: As a collaborator in the Bhāgavata Purāṇa Research Project, Neeraja Poddar is helping broaden the scope of the project to the visual—where the Bhāgavata Purāṇa has many manifestations—and grow the network of scholars engaged in Bhāgavata studies.
+Role in the Project: As a collaborator in the Bhāgavata Purāṇa Research Project, Neeraja is helping broaden the scope of the project to the visual—where the Bhāgavata Purāṇa has many manifestations—and grow the network of scholars engaged in Bhāgavata studies.
 She participated in the National Conference on the Bhāgavata Purāṇa: History, Philosophy & Culture, held in Chennai, India, in 2017, and contributed to the resulting peer-reviewed publication.
-Poddar has taken the lead in organizing a conference devoted to Bhāgavata imagery, to be held at the Oxford Centre for Hindu Studies in 2020.
-She is writing her first monograph, which takes an interdisciplinary and transregional approach to the analysis of illustrated manuscripts and series of the Bhāgavata Purāṇa produced in northern India during the early modern period, and is working on a digital database to facilitate their exploration.
+Neeraja took the lead in organizing a conference devoted to Bhāgavata imagery at the Oxford Centre for Hindu Studies in 2020 which had to be cancelled due to the pandemic.
+She is writing her first monograph, which takes an interdisciplinary and transregional approach to the analysis of illustrated manuscripts and series of the Bhāgavata Purāṇa produced in northern India during the early modern period.
+She is also co-editing a volume on the Bhāgavata Purāṇa in the visual arts.
 This is in addition to Bhāgavata-themed conference presentations, public lectures, seminars, and museum and online learning resources.

 Bhagavata-related Publications: